SwarmStorm/awesome/README.md

 *   [eagleusb/awesome-repositories](https://github.com/eagleusb/awesome-repositories) - Personal representation of my 4k github repositories stars.

+*   [vynect/venom](https://github.com/vynect/venom) - 🚀 Venom by VYNECT™ — Now part of ERA CONNECT™  Venom is now part of the ERA CONNECT™ ecosystem by VYNECT™, offering a freemium solution for ethical WhatsApp automation.
+Automate chats, simulate interactions, and send or receive media — with free usage limits and the option to upgrade to ERA CONNECT PRO for advanced features and stability.

 *   [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers

 *   [gsans/aws-amplify-workshop-angular](https://github.com/gsans/aws-amplify-workshop-angular) - Building Full Stack GraphQL Applications with AWS Amplify and Angular